anveshkolluri93/react-native-oauth/README.md

 ## Features

 * Isolates the OAuth experience to a few simple methods.
-* Atomatically stores the tokens for later retrieval
+* Automatically stores the tokens for later retrieval
 * Works with many providers and simple to add new providers
 * Works on both Android and iOS
 * Makes calling API methods a snap